contact-nat/restlet-sites/modules/com.restlet/tech-doc/dhc/guide/04_expressions/03_built-in-methods.md

 # string([‘quote’])

-Prints a value as a quoted string. e.g. JSON String.
+It prints a value as a quoted string e.g. JSON String.

 <pre><code>
 Expression:  {"test".string()}